abudesai/rt_bin_class_base_random_forest_lime/README.md

 During the model development process, the algorithm was trained and evaluated on a variety of datasets such as email spam detection, customer churn, credit card fraud detection, cancer diagnosis, and titanic passanger survivor prediction.

 The main programming language is Python.
 Other tools include Scikit-Learn for main algorithm, interpret for model explainability, feature-engine for preprocessing, Scikit-Optimize for HPT, Flask + Nginx + gunicorn for web service.
 The web service provides three endpoints- /ping for health check, /infer for predictions in real time and /explain to generate local explanations.
+Note that multiple samples are required when deriving explanations.